Focus On: Medical Devices

 "Just to get the signatures of six people could take months," Iasella says.

-As with all companies that make medical devices, Medrad must pay heed to the
+As with all companies that make medical devices, Medrad must pay heed to the Food and Drug Administration (FDA), whose mandates cover everything from device design and manufacturing to marketing and processing complaints.

 Industry insiders say that the pile of change request documents can be an inch thick.
 And the FDA requires such documentation for every change related to design, manufacturing, packaging, labeling, distribution and marketing.